TransmissionZero/MinGW-Win32-Application/Readme.txt

 your version of the make utility may be named differently—please check the documentation which came with your MinGW packages.

+It should also be possible to build the application using any C or C++ compiler which supports targeting Windows, for example Microsoft Visual C++ and Open Watcom.
+You will of course need to set the projects up for yourself if you do that.
+No source code modifications are required if you want to build a 64 bit version of the application.

 Disclaimer

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 Terms of Use